AdaCore/gnatstudio/docs/users_guide/remote.rst

 to categories of operations for the currently loaded project.
 You can assign a different server to each operation category if you fully expand the :guilabel:`Servers Assignment` tab.
-Alternatively, assign all categories to a single server in one step if the you've left the :guilabel:`Servers Assignment` tab collapsed.
+Alternatively, assign all categories to a single server in one step if the you have left the :guilabel:`Servers Assignment` tab collapsed.

 .. index:: screen shot